6 Tips to Help Your Child Fall in Love with Math

 A study from Purdue University found that preschool children who engage in math activities at home with their parents improve their skills and general vocabulary.

-How do I help my child who is struggling in math?
+How can I help a child who is experiencing math anxiety?